Michelle McNamara: 5 Fast Facts You Need to Know

 Muddy waters are, of course, the plague of unsolved cases, and the murk thickens from any array of sources, not just disorganized and uncommunicative cops.
 Well-meaning tipsters can flood the phones with misleading information.
 A single wrong detail, that a suspect was in custody when he was actually out on furlough, for example, can derail a case for years.

-5. She Became an ‘Avid Reader & Precocious Writer’ at a Young Age
+5. She Became an ‘Avid Reader & Precocious Writer’ at a Young Age, & Loved Being a Mother

 According to her obituary, McNamara, “From an early age was an avid reader and a precocious writer of journals, poetry, and essays.”